ossf/gemara/docs/index.md

       </p>
       <p class="component-content">
         Establishes stable definitions for compliance activities, describes their interactions, and provides standards for term usage.
-Evolves based on community feedback to ensure clarity and agreement.
       </p>
   </a>